itk-dev/drupal-11-template/README.md

 ### Site installation

 Run the following commands to set up the site a new.
-This will start contaners and run composer install, add a settings.php file and run site-install.
+This will start containers and run composer install, add a settings.php file and run site-install.

 ```shell name="site-up"